AndersDrevin/play/Readme.md

 ## Heroku deploy
 - Log into your heroku account in your browser
 - Create a new app from your dashboard
-- In the settings for your app choose deploy -> github
+- In the settings for your app go to `deploy` and choose `github`
-  - Specify your github acoount and connect to your repository
+  - Specify your github acoount and `connect` to your repository
-  - Enable Automatic deploys
+  - Enable `Automatic deploys` in the section bellow
-  - Do an initial manual deploy by pressing "Deploy branch"
+  - Do an initial manual deploy by pressing `Deploy branch` the last section.
-- Press  "Open app" button in the header
+- Press `Open app` button in the header to verify the deployment

-If everything worked you should now have a https page saying "Hello vue"